pyrddlgym-project/pyRDDLGym/docs/start2.rst

 Inspecting the Model
 -------------------

-The pyRDDLGym compiler provides a convenient API for querying a variety of properties about RDDL constructs in a domain, which can be accessed through the ``model`` field of a ``RDDLEnv``
+The pyRDDLGym compiler provides a convenient API for querying a variety of properties about RDDL constructs in a domain.
+These can be accessed through the ``model`` field of a ``RDDLEnv``:

 .. code-block:: python